abrar-rakin/2022-HTN-Frontend-Challenge/README.md

 ```bash
 npm start
 ```
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) on your browser to see the result.

 ## Features